 Government tax agencies do not solicit your personal information by phone or email.

-In 2008, the U.S. government enacted an economic stimulus package to blunt the effects of a recession.
+Tax rebate scams grew after 2008.
+In that year the U.S. government enacted an economic stimulus package to blunt the effects of a recession.
 The stimulus included a $100 billion tax rebate program, and 130 million letters were sent out to citizens to inform them in advance how much they would be receiving.
 By mid-year checks averaging $950 had already arrived at more than 70 million American households.

 Scammers were already busy at work.

-What makes tax rebate scams relatively easy to set up and operate.
+What fuels tax rebate scams is that they are relatively easy to set up and operate.
 The scammers phone or email their intended victims, identify themselves as a representative of the Internal Revenue Service (IRS), Social Security Administration (SSA) or another tax-collecting government agency and inform them that they are due to receive a rebate for having overpayed on their taxes.

 Neither the IRS nor the SSA, nor their counterparts in other Western countries, however, collects information about government rebate qualifications by telephone or email.